Dealing With Liens Against Property

 For example, if we find there was a forged deed, or other fraud in the chain of title, we may need to file a quiet title action.
 If there is an old debt, we can work to negotiate it down and get the title cleared.
 In some cases, it may make sense for someone to take the property subject to the lien.

 Questionable title is like a wet blanket on the sale of property.
 We encourage you to contact our firm to discuss how to get it removed so you can move forward with your transaction.
-To schedule a no-cost initial consultation, call 310-694-5527.
+To schedule an initial consultation, call 310-694-5527.
 If you prefer, you can complete our email intake form.